 In addition, the authors make a convincing case that one of the swords was actually a much older "heirloom" of probably Hittite origin.

-biggest problem in trying to assign weapon types to specific regions is the
+why: "The biggest problem in trying to assign weapon types to specific regions is the lack of

-lack of published material from Early Iron Age sites in Southwest
+published material from Early Iron Age sites in Southwest Asia."

 That is a critical remark addressed at their dear archaeologist colleagues from the relevant countries.